ND-CSE-30151/regexp/README.md

-# regexp-skeleton
+# regexp

-Theory of Computing, Spring 2023
+Theory of Computing, Spring 2025

 This repository contains the files that you need to get started with the programming projects.
 Please see files in the `doc/` subdirectory